Axelvgtf/PhD-days-UMR-S-1158/content/authors/Roman DELUCENAY-CLARKE/_index.md

 ---
 # Display name
-title: Roman DELUCENAY-CLARKE
+title: Afaf BAJJIG

 # Username (this should match the folder name)
 authors:
-  - Roman DELUCENAY-CLARKE
+  - Afaf BAJJIG

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Doctorant
+role: Doctorante

 # Organizations/Affiliations
 organizations: